StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 (gdb) memview $sp
 ```

-Step through a program and when you do a function call, see if you can spot the return address on the stack.
+Step through a program and when you first enter a function, see if you can spot the return address on the stack.

 ### Examining the Heap